Fixed-price contract? Go here instead.

-- We immediately alert your freelancer via email and a notification in their Upwork account.
-If the freelancer accepts the dispute or doesn't respond, we’ll refund the disputed hours to you on behalf of the freelancer as a credit.
-If the freelancer rejects and challenges the dispute, it will be reviewed by an Upwork Dispute Specialist.
+- We get to work quickly.
+We immediately alert your freelancer or agency business manager via email and a notification in their Upwork account.
+If they accept the dispute or don't respond for three days, we’ll refund any eligible disputed hours to you onto your original billing method (their hours may be protected).
+If the freelancer rejects the dispute, one of our dispute specialists will step in to help.

-- Our dispute specialist will review and evaluate the freelancer’s Work Diary using the criteria stated in the Upwork Hourly Protection.
+- The dispute specialist will review and evaluate the contract’s Work Diary, using the criteria stated in Upwork Hourly Protection.
+Note: Although your account has technically been charged for the hours billed, a dispute puts the payment on hold while we review.
 Please allow up to four business days to receive a dispute decision.

 Disputes must be filed by the Friday after the freelancer bills the hours.
 If you miss this window, you and your freelancer should work together to resolve any issues and discuss your freelancer submitting a refund.
-Still can’t resolve the issue and within 30 days of payment?
-Please contact customer support to learn about our mediation assistance.
+If you still can’t resolve the issue and are within 30 days of payment, please contact Upwork Support to learn about our mediation assistance.

 Filing a dispute through Upwork’s process must be based on the hours a freelancer has billed you for.
-That means cannot file a dispute with us because you are not satisfied with the quality of the freelancer’s work.
+This means you cannot file a dispute because you are not satisfied with the quality of the freelancer’s work.
 In those cases, you and your freelancer should discuss the matter and work together to resolve any issues.
 You can also request a refund from your freelancer.
-Still can’t resolve the issue and within 30 days of payment?
-Please contact customer support to learn about our mediation assistance (see the escrow instructions for details).
+If you still can’t resolve the issue and are within 30 days of payment, please contact Upwork Support to learn about our mediation assistance (see the escrow instructions for details).

-If you cancel a dispute before it is decided, Upwork takes no action and the payment will be released to your freelancer.
-You cannot reopen a dispute.
+If you cancel a dispute before it is decided, we take no action and the payment will be released to your freelancer.
+You cannot reopen a canceled dispute.